ksandstr/lfht/README.md

 `lfht` is likely to benchmark slower in both the single-threaded case and compared to a mutexed CCAN `htable` until there's a significant amount of transitive sleeping on the mutex, which can be as many as hundreds of threads;
-all the while heavily pigging out on memory.
+all the while heavily pigging out on the VM.

-On the other hand, `lfht` has much nicer maximum latency characteristics for write-heavy loads whenever the runtime environment implements `calloc(3)` lazily, and whenever the system is under such heavy load that preëmption effects cause knock-on latency in sensitive tasks.
+On the other hand, `lfht` has much nicer maximum latency characteristics for write-heavy loads whenever the runtime environment implements `calloc(3)` lazily, and whenever the system is under such heavy load that preëmption effects cause knock-on latency in interactive tasks.

 So, go figure.